jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (2) An inspector, authorised person, or constable exercising a power of entry conferred by sections 30A, 109, 111, or 126 in relation to a marae or a building associated with a marae must have regard to the kawa of the marae.

 ### 113 Power to record information
-A person lawfully exercising the powers conferred by section 109 or section 111 may make or take copies of any document or any information recorded or stored in a computer or other device, and for that purpose may take possession of and remove any document, tape, or disc from the place where it is kept for such period of time as is reasonable in the circumstances, or may require a person to reproduce, or assist the inspector or authorised person to reproduce, in usable form information recorded or stored in a computer or other device.
+A person lawfully exercising the powers conferred by section 109 or section 111 May make or take copies of any document or any information recorded or stored in a computer or other device, and for that purpose May take possession of and remove any document, tape, or disc from the place where it is kept for such period of time as is reasonable in the circumstances, or May require a person to reproduce, or assist the inspector or authorised person to reproduce, in usable form information recorded or stored in a computer or other device.

 ### 114 General powers
-An inspector or authorised person who has lawfully entered a place under section 109 or section 111 may do on or in respect of that place all such acts and things as appear to the inspector or authorised person to be necessary or expedient for eradicating or managing a pest or unwanted organism on the place or preventing the spread of a pest or unwanted organism from or to the place.
+An inspector or authorised person who has lawfully entered a place under section 109 or section 111 May do on or in respect of that place all such acts and things as appear to the inspector or authorised person to be necessary or expedient for eradicating or managing a pest or unwanted organism on the place or preventing the spread of a pest or unwanted organism from or to the place.

 ### 114A Application of articles or substances from aircraft
-(1) A chief technical officer or principal officer may, by notice in writing, give approval for a specified person or any specified class of persons to apply any article or substance to any place from the airspace above that place for the purposes of—
+(1) A chief technical officer or principal officer May, by notice in writing, give approval for a specified person or any specified class of persons to apply any article or substance to any place from the airspace above that place for the purposes of—
   (a) eradicating or managing any pest or unwanted organism; or (b) ascertaining the presence or absence of any pest or unwanted organism.
-(2) An approval given under subsection (1) may be given subject to any conditions that the chief technical officer or principal officer thinks fit.
+(2) An approval given under subsection (1) May be given subject to any conditions that the chief technical officer or principal officer thinks fit.
-(3) Any person specified in an approval or person of the class specified in an approval given in accordance with subsection (1) may, after public notice has been given in accordance with this section, act in accordance with that approval.
+(3) Any person specified in an approval or person of the class specified in an approval given in accordance with subsection (1) May, after public notice has been given in accordance with this section, act in accordance with that approval.
 (4) Nothing in this section derogates from any provision of the Civil Aviation Act 1990 or any rule or regulation made under that Act.
 (5) Subject to subsection (6), public notice for the purposes of this section is given by publishing, at least 2 weeks before the intended date when the article or substance is to be applied, in a newspaper circulating in the area in which the place is situated, a notice specifying the following information:
   (a) the date on which, or as soon as practicable after which, it is intended to apply the article or substance: